markroland/dotstar-sequences/readme.md

 ![Browser Simulator](demo/simulator.png)

 This code includes a browser-based simulator to display the lighting sequences.
 It uses [Node](https://nodejs.org/) and [Three.js](https://threejs.org/).
-At this time only the `breathe` sequence is programmed as JavaScript.
-Additional work is required to implement the other sequences.
+This reads sequences as PNG images, where each column of the image represents a single LED in the strand, and each row represents a frame of the animated sequence.

 From the simulator directory:
 ```